MemoryChips/v6-game-engine/README-notes.md

 - imgui - use manual commmit and update

+  - be sure to download docking branch
   - divide files into src and include and update
   - ignore all sub dirs
-  - manually copy files from [here](https://github.com/ocornut/imgui)
+  - manually copy files from [here](https://github.com/ocornut/imgui) docking branch!
     - copy main dir .h into include; cpp into src
     - manually copy imgui_impl_opengl3.h and cpp from example dir into include and src
     - manually copy imgui_impl_glfw.h and cpp from example dir into include and src